utsavv27/utsavv27/ReadMe.md

 # 💫 About Me:
+DevOps Expertise: Bridging development and operations with seamless automation.

+<br>Linux & Scripting: Experienced in Linux and Bash scripting for system management and automation.

+<br>Git: Proficient in Git for version control, branching strategies (GitFlow, trunk-based development), and efficient collaboration across distributed teams.
+Skilled in managing Git hooks, resolving merge conflicts, and integrating Git with CI/CD tools like GitHub Actions.

+<br>Cloud: Skilled in AWS (including services like EC2, S3, Lambda, Route 53) and Azure (VMs, App Services).

+<br>Containers: Proficient with Docker and Kubernetes for container orchestration and management.

-DevOps Expertise: Bridging development and operations with seamless automation.<br>Cloud & Containers: Skilled in AWS, Docker, Kubernetes, and cloud infrastructure.<br>CI/CD & Automation: Building efficient CI/CD pipelines using tools like Github-Actions and Terraform.<br>Continuous Improvement: Passionate about adopting new technologies and best practices.<br>
+<br>CI/CD & Automation: Building efficient CI/CD pipelines using tools like GitHub Actions, Terraform, CircleCI, and FluxCD for automation.

+<br>Continuous Improvement: Passionate about adopting new technologies, cloud best practices, and optimizing infrastructure.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/adhyaruutsav)